utahplt/TrackedFloats.jl/README.md

  - `active::Boolean` inject only if true

- - `ninject::Int` maximum number of NaNs to inject; gets decremented every time a NaN gets injected
+ - `n_inject::Int` maximum number of NaNs to inject; gets decremented every time a NaN gets injected

  - `odds::Int` inject a NaN with 1:odds probability—higher value → rarer to